ryjen/prep-cli/README.md

 - [ ] a strategy to lose dependency on 'prep run' (`prep install system`?)
 - [ ] make workflow video showing usage with vim
 - [ ] posix complient version? (no pty?)
+- [ ] investigate expanding scope to other languages

 Building
 ========